cortes-ciriano-lab/savana/README.md

 We recommend using [WhatsHap](https://whatshap.readthedocs.io/en/stable/index.html) to generate phased VCF from matched normal samples.
 As an example, WhatsHap can be run using the following command:

 ```
-whatshap phase  --ignore-read-groups -o <phased.vcf.gz> --reference=<ref-fasta> <snps.vcf> <normal-file>
+whatshap phase  --ignore-read-groups -o <phased.vcf.gz> --reference=<ref-fasta> <germline_snps.vcf> <normal-file>
 ```

-Germline SNPs can for example be obtained using [Clair3](https://github.com/HKU-BAL/Clair3) on the matched normal long-read BAM (or Strelka if using phased SNPs from a matched normal Illumina sample).
+Germline SNPs (`<germline_snps.vcf>`) can for example be obtained using [Clair3](https://github.com/HKU-BAL/Clair3) on the matched normal long-read BAM (or Strelka if using phased SNPs from a matched normal Illumina sample).

 ### Generating Phased BAMs

-Again, we recommend using [WhatsHap](https://whatshap.readthedocs.io/en/stable/index.html) for tagging sequencing reads by haplotype to generate phased BAMs (see example code below).
+Again, we recommend using [WhatsHap](https://whatshap.readthedocs.io/en/stable/index.html) for tagging sequencing reads by haplotype to generate phased BAMs (see example code below) using the `<phased.vcf.gz>` obtained in the previous step.

 ```
 whatshap haplotag --ignore-read-groups -o <phased_tumour.bam> --reference <ref-fasta> <phased.vcf.gz> <tumour-file> && samtools index <phased_tumour.bam>